-DAY 10 - Full day of activities in Chitwan National Park

-Throughout your stay you will be kept busy except for a couple of hours around lunch time when you can read or relax in the shade.
-Activities available in the Park include jeep safaris searching out the famous one-horned rhino, bird watching, jungle walks and dugout canoe trips along the Rapti River.
-Canoeing on the Rapti River is dependent on the water level.
-Floating silently along in a traditional dugout canoe you may spot many varieties of water birds.
-There are more than 450 species to be found here and an early morning walk near the river to visit a watch tower is another great opportunity for keen bird watchers.
-Alternatively you may wish to visit the nearby small lake which supports a lot of birdlife as well as several marsh muggers - a variety of crocodile.
-A trained naturalist will help you get the best enjoyment and interest from these excursions.
+Meals Provided: Breakfast, Lunch & Dinner DAY 10 - Full day of activities in Chitwan National Park Throughout your stay you will be kept busy except for a couple of hours around lunch time when you can read or relax in the shade.
+Activities in the park include a jeep safari searching out Chitwan's famous rare one-horned rhino, bird watching, jungle walks and a dugout canoe trip along the Rapti River.
+Canoeing will be dependent on the water level, floating silently down the river in a traditional dugout canoe gives us the opportunity to spot many varieties of water birds.
+On a nature walk in the company of trained native naturalists we walk along trails in the less densely forested parts of the park.
+An early morning bird watching walk near the river will reveal many of the 450 bird species that can be found in the park, especially kingfisher.

-Accommodation: Machan Country Villa (or similar)
+Accommodation: Island Jungle Resort (or similar)